raphipod/mint-amd-gaming/README.md

 # mint-amd-gaming
 Small shell script to prepare stock Linux Mint for gaming (AMD GPU's only!)

-Please inspect the script before you execute it, it might do things you don't want it to do!
+Please ALWAYS inspect the script before you execute it, it might do things you don't want it to do!

 ## Usage: